 "This is a no-brainer," one panellist said, the moment this category came up.
 "Handprjónasamband Íslands is the real-deal.
-Many places mass-produce and import their lópapeysa nowadays, but there, you're buying a freshly-knitted sweater directly from the maker who is probably a Grandma that poured a lot of love into it."
-Stacked from floor to ceiling with cosy woolly goodness, the store offers sweaters, gloves and more.
-If that's not enough, it often plays host to the aforementioned delightful Icelandic ladies who will knit and gossip right before your very eyes.
+It's real Iceland.
+Many places mass-produce and import their lopapeysa [traditional Icelandic wool sweaters] nowadays, but [at Handprjónasamband], you're buying a freshly-knitted sweater directly from the maker, who is probably a grandma that poured a lot of love into it."
+Stacked from floor to ceiling with cosy woolly goodness, the store offers sweaters, gloves and more, in every colour of the rainbow.
+This, dear reader, is ultimate Ísland.